Gunther (wrestler): United Kingdom Champion (2019–2022)

 On 31 August at NXT UK TakeOver: Cardiff, Walter retained his title against Tyler Bate.
 Imperium also faced the NXT faction The Undisputed Era (Adam Cole, Roderick Strong, and Bobby Fish and Kyle O'Reilly) at the NXT UK and NXT co-branded event, Worlds Collide.
 During his reign, the WWE United Kingdom Championship was renamed to NXT United Kingdom Championship.
 On the 29 October 2020 episode of NXT UK, Walter defeated Ilja Dragunov in a title defense that was highly praised.
 On 19 February 2021, Walter became the longest-reigning NXT United Kingdom Champion, breaking Pete Dunne's record of 685 days.
 On 17 March episode of NXT, Walter would return to the NXT brand and attacked Tommaso Ciampa.
 On 5 April, his championship reign surpassed the two-year mark.
 Two days later at Stand & Deliver, Walter retained his title against Ciampa.
 A rematch between Walter and Dragunov was set up for NXT TakeOver 36, where Walter dropped the title to Dragunov, ending his reign at 870 days.
 His 870-day reign as NXT UK Champion would be the longest championship reign in WWE history since 1988 until Roman Reigns surpassed the record with his second WWE Universal Championship reign in January 2023.

 After losing the championship, Walter was transferred to the NXT brand.
-He would make his in-ring debut on the 18 February 2022 episode of NXT, defeating Roderick Strong, after which his ring name was changed to Gunther.
-Controversially, his new name was supposed to be Gunther Stark, but WWE abandoned this trademark upon discovering that he would share this name with a member of Nazi Germany's naval forces.
+He would make his in-ring debut on the 18 January 2022 episode of NXT, defeating Roderick Strong, after which his ring name was changed to Gunther.
 Around this time, he lost around 65 lb (29.5 kg) by changing his diet and workout routine, going from over 300 lb (136 kg) to 250 lb (113 kg).
 He started a brief feud with LA Knight in March and defeated him at NXT Stand & Deliver in April.
 On the 5 April episode of NXT, he lost to NXT Champion Bron Breakker in what would be his final NXT appearance.